Do you ever feel like you’re out of cash before your paycheck even clears the bank? If so, you’re not alone.

-- Nearly 9 in 10 new cars are purchased with borrowed money.
+- Nearly nine in 10 new cars are purchased with borrowed money.

 - The average new car loan totals $32,797 with monthly payments of $554 at 5.76% interest.

 - The average new car loan term is 69 months—that’s more than five-and-a-half years!3

 Now, take a second and let that sink in.
 Research shows that new cars lose around 60% of their value after five years.4 So if you’re the average car buyer, you’ll spend the next five-and-a-half years paying almost $38,000 for a car that will be worth around $12,000 when it’s paid off—if you’re lucky.
 That’s not okay!

 Chances are, you won’t be as happy with your car once it’s paid off as you were when you first started paying for it.
 So, you go out and buy another new car, and the process starts all over again.
 If this sounds like your situation, you’re spinning your wheels without ever gaining traction.

 How Your Car Payment Destroys Your Retirement

 This never-ending cycle means you’ve permanently dedicated a chunk of your income to car payments—and you won’t have anything to show for it but a car that’s losing value every year you have it.
 That hard-earned money could be working for you if you’d invest it instead.

 The good news is, you can stop the car-buying cycle and start saving for retirement.
 It’ll take some sacrifice and a lot of discipline, but it’s worth it all to change your future.
 Here’s how.